-Aperture ring is placed right up against the lens mount so it’s out of the way and you don’t adjust it by accident.
+The aperture ring is placed right up against the lens mount so it’s out of the way and you don’t adjust it by accident.

-The lens is small, you could probably call it a pancake so it’s a very good low profile street lens.
-If you put it on a small APS-C camera or micro four thirds camera, nobody will think anything of you shooting street photography.
+The lens is small, you could probably call it a pancake so it’s a very good low-profile street lens.
+If you put it on a small APS-C camera or micro-four thirds camera, nobody will think anything of you shooting street photography.

 Meike 35mm f1.7 Review | Technical Overview

 From a technical view, this lens isn’t bad at all.
 You get some soft corners wide open do to a strong field curvature, but they do clear up at those smaller apertures especially if you’re subject is further away where your depth of field is increased.
-You will get flaring, vignetting and a little bit of CA as well as some very minor distortion, but it’s nothing severe.
+You will get flaring, vignetting, and a little bit of CA as well as some very minor distortion, but it’s nothing severe.
 It’s all very easy to work with and the technical characteristics balance very well with character.

 Center sharpness is really nice with the Meike 35mm f1.7 even when wide open at f1.7.
 As you stop down to around f5.6 it gets even better.
-So this is about as sharp as you typically see with APS-C lenses when their tuned for center sharpness.
-You can get a little sharper or a little less sharp, but for the most part this lens is in the ballpark of good center sharpness.
+So this is about as sharp as you typically see with APS-C lenses when they’re tuned for center sharpness.
+You can get a little sharper or a little less sharp, but for the most part, this lens is in the ballpark of good center sharpness.

 I think some people get a little too carried away with how sharp a lens is.
-It matters with a few styles of photographer, but not for general shooting.
+It matters with a few styles of photography, but not for general shooting.
 This lens is sharp enough that I would feel comfortable using it for landscapes.

 You can see that the center is sharp, but the corners are a different story and there are some weird things that happen.

 In the corner sharpness sample below, you’ll notice the vignetting affecting the image at f1.7 and f2 with some softness.
 By f2.8 vignetting clears up, but then we get some sort of extra softness from some sort of spherical aberration.
-I’ve actually haven’t seen a lens dip in sharpness this bad as you stop down at a certain aperture.
+I actually haven’t seen a lens dip in sharpness this bad as you stop down at a certain aperture.
 I double-check my results and it would seem like f2.8 just doesn’t have great corner performance, but it could be from the field curvature.

 It’s weird, the lens is sharper at f1.7 and f2, then it drops at f2.8 and f4.